Mobile Food Facilities (MFF)

-Business permits are separate from food permits and must be obtained though the local city or county Business License Office.
+Business permits are separate from food permits and must be obtained through the local city or county Business License Office.

 More information can be found here.

-Mobile Food Facilities must have an approved and readily available restroom and handwashing facility within 200 feet from the MFF it if operated for more than one hour at any given location.
+MFF's must have an approved and readily available restroom and handwashing facility within 200 feet from the MFF if operated for more than one hour at any given location.